-(B) Continuation of Employee's medical and health insurance benefits for a period equal to the lesser of (i) twelve (12) months or (ii) the period ending on the date Employee first becomes entitled to medical and health insurance benefits under any plan maintained by any person for whom Employee provides services as an employee or otherwise.
+Continuation of Employee's medical and health insurance benefits for a period equal to (B) the lesser of (i) twelve (12) months or (ii) the period ending on the date Employee first becomes entitled to medical and health insurance benefits under any plan maintained by any person for whom Employee provides services as an employee or otherwise.

-(C) In addition, solely if Employee is terminated without Cause following a "Change of Control" (as defined below), Employee shall be entitled to (i) cash severance payments equal in the aggregate to twelve (12) months of Employee's annual Base Salary at the time of termination, payable in accordance with Employer's customary payroll practices as in effect from time to time, and (ii) any unvested stock options or restricted stock granted to Employee pursuant to this Agreement or otherwise shall accelerate and immediately vest.
+In addition, solely if Employee is terminated without Cause following a "Change of Control" (as defined below), Employee shall be entitled to (i) cash severance payments equal in the aggregate to twelve (12) months of Employee's annual Base Salary at the time of termination, payable in accordance with Employer's customary payroll practices as in effect from time to time, and (ii) any unvested stock options or restricted stock granted to Employee pursuant to this Agreement shall accelerate and immediately vest; provided, however, that the acceleration and immediate vesting described herein shall not occur in any event with respect to the shares underlying that certain option which Employer has agreed to grant to Employee to purchase 150,000 shares of the Employer's common stock on August 1, 2020 described on Exhibit A and referred to later as the "2020 Annual Grant.".

-(iii) For purposes of this Agreement, "Good Reason" shall mean: (A) a material reduction (without Employee's express written consent) in Employee's Base Salary, unless the reduction is made as part of, and is generally consistent with, a general reduction of executive salaries; (B) a material reduction (without Employee's express written consent) in Employee's Responsibilities as listed in Exhibit A; or (C) Employer's material breach (without Employee's express written notice of the material breach and Employer has not cured such breach within thirty (30) days following the date Employee provides such notice.
+For purposes of this Agreement, "Good Reason" shall mean: (A) a material reduction (without (iiii) Employee's express written consent) in Employee's Base Salary, unless the reduction is made as part of, and is generally consistent with, a general reduction of executive salaries; or (B) Employer's material breach (without Employee's express written consent) of Section 1 of this Agreement; provided, that Employee has provided Employer written notice of the material breach and Employer has not cured such breach within thirty (30) days following the date Employee provides such notice.
 If Employer thereafter intentionally repeats the breach it previously cured, such breach shall no longer be deemed curable.